oz9un/log-slapper/README.md

 <img width="600" alt="resim" src="https://github.com/user-attachments/assets/be2cf827-ed47-4e05-9981-ca237c9c4354">
 <br>

-## example attack showcase with templates
+## create your own attack scenarios to execute

 log-slapper allows you to create custom attack scenarios, which can be collected in a single log file (using YAML format) and then provided as input to the tool.
 With this way, you can basically create any attack scenario in your mind and inject them into the target Splunk instance.